 Imagine 90% of your role communicating?
 How’s your day look now?
 Any room in your calendar to increase your communicating even more?
 I can’t imagine the amount of email that hits your inbox that requires you to read, decide “what’s this got to do with me”, create acceptable options, and then craft and fire off an adequate email.

-More Communication Please
+More Project Management Communication Please

 Think your project sponsors and stakeholders are looking for even more communication in their lives?
 I’m sure your sponsor or boss does not appreciate an email you forward without an explanation or concrete options you suggest to try.
-Lack of value added communication creates little confidence in your boss that you have things under control and, that you respect their time or that you are even worth the gobs of money you are paid to make decisions.
+Lack of value added communication creates little confidence in your boss that you have things under control and, that you respect their time or that you are even worth the gobs of money paid to make decisions.

 Think you’ll get a lot enthusiasm calling more meetings?
 Having more conference calls? more emails? or setting your project and users up with shared sites like Basecamp or SharePoint?
 Well, good luck to you.